man21/langchain/README.md

 # LangChain

-Welcome to the LangChain Crash Course repository!
-This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners video.
+Welcome to the LangChain tutorial repository!
+This repo contains all the code examples.
 By the end of this course, you'll know how to use LangChain to create your own AI agents, build RAG chatbots, and automate tasks with AI.

 ## Course Outline
 - **Setup Environment**